 The court allows the couple to reach an amicable settlement with regards to properties and child custody.
 If ever the involved parties indeed reach an agreement, the court will include such on its decision.

-However, if they failed to settle for an agreement, it will be the court who will determine the fate of the properties and of the child by basing on the applicable Thai laws.
+However, if they failed to settle for an agreement, it will be the court that will determine the fate of the properties and of the child by basing on the applicable Thai laws.

 If one or both parties are foreigners, he/she/they need to have the decision translated into English and have it legalized with the Ministry of Foreign Affairs.
 He/she/they must also inquire with their respective embassies in the Kingdom if the divorce should be filed with the said office.

-If the divorce case has already been filed with the court and they manage to arrive into conclusion that an uncontested divorce will benefit them the most, the couple may withdraw the contested divorce case.
+If the divorce case has already been filed with the court and they manage to arrive at the conclusion that an uncontested divorce will benefit them the most, the couple may withdraw the contested divorce case.